"Once you start down the dark path, forever will it dominate your destiny" - Master Yoda

 - Solder wick – .035″, .055″, & .1″ widths to help remove a solder short between IC pins or clean up a pad.
 Cost is around $5 for a small spool.
 Note there are both fluxed and un-fluxed varieties.
 I usually buy the un-fluxed and apply my own with flux paste or the flux pen.

 - Unless you have better than perfect vision a magnifier is a must.
 Myself it’s needed even with through hole assembly.
 Consider a lighted bench 5″ magnifier of 3 to 5 diopter ($50-$200).
-They come in handy for more than electronics, hand splinters, repairing kids toys, etc. Also commonly used are the magnifiers that have a head band or ones that clip over eye glasses ($5-$50).
-Another magnifier which comes in handy is a simple 3″ 10x eye loupe ($10) to spot check areas.
+They come in handy for more than electronics, hand splinters, repairing kids toys, etc. Another magnifier which comes in handy is a simple 3″ 10x eye loupe ($10) to spot check areas.
+Highly recommended is a set of magnifying glasses.
+Search on the big sites for “Head Mount Magnifier”, often found for under $15.
+These include up to 5 changeable lenses and an LED head lamp.

 - Hold-Down tool to keep a part in place while soldering.
 These can range from various bent pieces of metal to modified dental massage picks.
 Some swear by them but most of the time I don’t use them.